sakilk130/50-days-of-javascript/README.md

 ## Day 46 - Lyrics Search

 This is a simple lyrics search app.
 It uses the [lyrics.ovh](https://lyrics.ovh) API to fetch the lyrics of the song.

+## Day 47 - Image Slider

+This is a simple image slider that uses the `transition` property to animate the images.